progspac-vnn/NFT-Market/README.md

 A web application where users can upload their digital assets (images, gifs) to the ethereum blockchain network.
 The platform acts as a marketplace for users to have buy and sell these assets using ethers.

+- The ERC-721 standard is followed in this project which specifies a set of core functions that enable the creation, transfer, and management of non-fungible tokens (NFTs) on the Ethereum blockchain.

+- Metamask crypto-wallet is used to store ethers and NFT assets and is used to interact with the blockchain.

+- Hardhat ethereum network is used for running tests and interacting with the smart contracts.

+- JS is used to the solidity smart contracts.

+- Pinata IPFS is used to store the digital assets.

 ## Technology Stack & Tools

 - Solidity (Writing Smart Contract)